RAI-toolkit/RAI-toolkit.github.io/_posts/2023-11-22-CyberPeace-Institute-Approach-to-Respons.md

 ---
 title:  "CyberPeace Institute Approach to Responsible Use of Artificial Intelligence"
-excerpt:  "CyberPeace Insititute principles on the usage of AI: data collection and process (...)"
+excerpt:  "CyberPeace Insititute principles on the usage of AI: data collection and processing, knowledge production, talent management, stakeholder engagement, and critical assessment of partnerships.
+Ultimately, they guide three fundamental activiti (...)"
 header:
   teaser: /assets/images/RAI_toolkit/Report.png
 sidebar: